Computer network: Network delay

 Network delay is a design and performance characteristic of a telecommunications network.
 It specifies the latency for a bit of data to travel across the network from one communication endpoint to another.
-It is typically measured in multiples or fractions of a second.
 Delay may differ slightly, depending on the location of the specific pair of communicating endpoints.
-Engineers usually report both the maximum and average delay, and they divide the delay into several parts:
+Engineers usually report both the maximum and average delay, and they divide the delay into several components, the sum of which is the total delay: